laurencelundblade/QCBOR/README.md

   representations and decoding to native C representations is supported.

 **Small simple memory model** – Malloc is not needed.
-The encode context is 136 bytes, decode context is 144 bytes and the description of decoded data item is 48 bytes.
+The encode context is 174 bytes, decode context is 312 bytes and the description of decoded data item is 56 bytes.
 Stack use is light and there is no recursion.
 The caller supplies the memory to hold the encoded CBOR and encode/decode contexts so caller has full control of memory usage making it good for embedded implementations that have to run in small fixed memory.

-**Supports all of RFC 7049 except strict mode** – With some size limits, all data types and formats specified are supported.
+**Supports all of RFC 7049 except strict mode and sorting** – With some size limits, all data types and formats specified are supported.
   Decoding indefinite length strings requires a string allocator (see documentation).
-The most notable part of RFC 7049 not supported is detection of duplicate keys in maps, however, the duplicates are passed up to the caller so it can do duplicate detection.

 **Extensible and general** – Provides a way to handle data types that are not directly supported.